space-wizards/website-content/content/post/20_07_22-progress-report-24.md

 You can now strip items from other players.
 The current UI is a placeholder, but a new inventory-like UI is currently a work-in-progress.
 Combined with the newly added handcuffs, Security can now keep the greytide in check!

-<video src="/video/pr_24/routing.mp4" autoplay muted loop playsinline></video>
+<video src="/video/pr_24/stripmeup.mp4" autoplay muted loop playsinline></video>

 ### Handcuffs
 *Contributed by nüke*

-Handcuffs and makeshift cablecuffs are now in the game.
-Handcuffing someone requires that both parties stand still with no interruptions for a short duration.
-If you stun someone, the time to handcuff them is shortened.
-People with more than 2 arms are also taken into consideration, so if you want to stop people with 4 arms from picking stuff up you will need 2 sets of cuffs.
+We added handcuffs and makeshift cable cuffs to the game.
+To handcuff someone, you and the target both need to stand still with no interruptions for a short while.
+It takes less time to cuff stunned players, and you're gonna need extra cuffs for people with more than two arms.

 <video src="/video/pr_24/handcuffing.mp4" autoplay muted loop playsinline></video>